GitHub Issue Management: Best Practices for Defect Tracking

 #5: Regularly Update

 To maintain a clear and up-to-date picture of your project’s progress, you need to regularly update issues.
-Only by keeping issues updated can you improve communication, prevent misunderstandings, and detect potential issues.
+Only by keeping issues updated can you improve communication, prevent misunderstandings, and detect potential problems.
 This will contribute to a more efficient and effective workflow in the long run.

 When linking issues and pull requests on GitHub, you can establish a clear connection between tasks and corresponding code changes.
 This can help you track progress, streamline collaboration, and simplify the management of large projects.
 By effectively linking issues and pull requests, you can improve the efficiency and transparency of your development process.

-GitHub Issue Test Management Integration
+GitHub Issue Tracking Integration

-How to generate GitHub Token
+How to generate a GitHub Token

-Linking GitHub Issues on a Fly
+Linking GitHub Issues on the Fly

-Create | Link Defects on a Fly
+Create | Link Defects on the Fly

 Dashboard displaying defect analytics, with charts and metrics summarizing defect status, severity, and trends over time.